SrIzan10/SrIzan10/README.md

 - 📫 How to reach me: Sr Izan#0901 and izan@srizan.ml
 - 😄 Pronouns: He/Him

+please don't contact me for ads or shit like that thanks

 ### What I've recently done

 <!--RECENT_ACTIVITY:start-->